makogirls/EEGNet/README.md

-# Diagnosis of Epileptic Seizure and Tumor with EEG Classification
+# Epileptic Seizure and Tumor Detection from EEG